pragmint/open-practices/capabilities/transformational-leadership.md

 Different situations call for distinct leadership approaches.
 The unique context, goals, and dynamics of a situation require unique strategies to maximize effectiveness.
 While transformational leadership is an excellent default for inspiring innovation, fostering long-term engagement, and driving cultural change, it may not always be the most effective choice.
 In structured, goal-oriented scenarios where consistency, compliance, and immediate results are paramount, _transactional leadership_ is often more appropriate.
 Transactional leaders, while adept at communicating vision and providing clear direction, focus on managing scenarios that deviate from the norm.
 They prioritize meeting urgent goals and objectives over individual skill development and intellectual stimulation.

-identifying and handling cases that deviate from the norm

 Each style has its strengths and understanding when to apply them ensures that leadership is both impactful and aligned with the needs of the moment.

 ### Teams Need To Be Bought In